vipinvkmenon/terraform-exporter-btp/docs/resume.md

-# Resuming Failed Exports
+# How to Resume a Failed Export

-The export of existing infrastructure via the Terraform Exporter for SAP BTP could run into errors during the export process.
-This could have various reasons.
-There could be temporal network issues or there might be a temporary issue on the platform.
+If the export of existing infrastructure via the Terraform Exporter for SAP BTP runs into errors for various reasons.
+For example, there could be temporal network issues or platform issues.
-This leads to an incomplete export of your infrastructure configuration.
-This is an issue especially if this is an extensive export with many resources that takes some time.

-To avoid manual workarounds like:

-- restarting the export from scratch.
-- executing a second separate export with an adjusted configuration to export the missing resources accompanied by some manual rework to get everything in shape.

-To avoid this we provide an option to resume the export from the last safepoint.
+If the export fails, you can resume it from the last safepoint by running the **same command again**, without deleting any temporary files.

+## Example of How the Resumption of a Failed Export Works

-Let us assume that are exporting a subaccount based on a JSON configuration called `btpResources.json`.
-The resources that we want to export are:
+Let's assume you're exporting a subaccount based on a JSON configuration called `btpResources.json`.
+The resources to export are:

 - a subaccount
 - an entitlement
 - a subscription
 - a service instance

 In addition, you want to store the generated code into the directory `exported configuration`.
-Consequently, we execute the command:
+Consequently, you execute the command:

 ```bash
 btptf export-by-json -s 12345678-abcd-efgh-ae24-86ff3384cf93 -p btpResources.json -c exported-configuration